lapellaniz/ahds-fhir-import-dashboard/README.md

 Various tiles are used to represent parts of the import jobs and the application generating the metrics.

 1. Job count by status
-1. TOtal completed resource count by type
+1. Total completed resource count by type
 1. Total failed resource count by type
 1. Count of running import jobs
 1. Count of completed import jobs